 Office Hours: Tuesday 1:30-3:00 p.m., Thursday 3:00-4:30 p.m.

 Satoko Suzuki, DeWitt Wallace Professor of the Department of Asian Languages & Cultures, specializes in Japanese linguistics and teaches Japanese language and linguistics courses.
 As a language teacher, she mostly teaches the beginning and fourth-year levels.
 The linguistics courses she has taught include JAPA/LING150 (Language and Gender in Japanese Society), ASIA/JAPA/LING281 (Dialects, Multilingualism, and the Politics of Speaking Japanese), and a senior seminar ASIA/JAPA/LING 335 (Analyzing Japanese Language).

-She has edited Emotive Communication in Japanese (John Benjamins Publishing Company, 2006) and authored a number of journal articles and book chapters in the field of pragmatics.
+She has edited Emotive Communication in Japanese (John Benjamins Publishing Company) and authored a number of journal articles and book chapters.
 The journals in which her articles appeared include The Journal of Pragmatics, Pragmatics, Japanese Language and Literature, Studies in Language Sciences, and Linguistics.

 Currently, she is interested in how cultural nationalism manifests itself in the Japanese media.
 She has two forthcoming articles.
 “Nationalism and Gender in the Representation of Non-Japanese Characters’ Speech in Contemporary Japanese Novels” will appear in the journal Pragmatics.
 “Linguistic Nationalism and Fictional Deception: Metapragmatic Stereotype of Non-Japanese in Japan” will appear in the edited volume, Pragmatics of Japanese: Perspectives on Grammar, Interaction, and Culture.